Witness balks on stand in murder case against rap mogul Suge Knight

 While Sloan denied being able to recount details of the incident in court, attorneys read from a transcript of a statement he gave police detectives that night.

-In excerpts cited in court, Sloan told police he and Knight had quarrelled on the film set, and the confrontation resumed later outside a hamburger stand after Sloan overheard Knight bad-mouthing him.
+In excerpts cited in court, Sloan told police he and Knight had quarreled on the film set, and the confrontation resumed later outside a hamburger stand after Sloan overheard Knight bad-mouthing him.

 (Writing by Steve Gorman; Editing by Lisa Lambert and Eric Walsh)